 The Office of the Registrar is charged with maintaining accurate records of class enrollment.
 Faculty Attendance Verification and Final Grade Reporting serve two important purposes.
 One purpose is to ensure that college records are accurate and complete and that faculty have reliable class lists on which to post student grades at the end of the term.
 The reporting may also trigger information about financial aid implications.
 The second purpose is to comply with state and federal regulations regarding financial assistance.
 All faculty are required to report attendance and final grades according to procedures and schedules defined by the Office of Academic Affairs and the Records Office.
 Each session, a memo is sent to all faculty from their department chair notifying them of the deadlines and procedures for reporting attendance and final grades.

-Questions about these processes may be directed to your chairperson or the Records Office at (386) 506-3463.
+Questions about these processes may be directed to your Chairperson or the Records Office at (386) 506-3876.

-Each semester, the Records Office provides a memo including instructions and deadlines for attendance verification to the Vice President of Academic Affairs/College Provost who then forwards it to all faculty via email.
-Faculty are required to monitor attendance during the specified time periods and update the attendance information via the Faculty Center on the MyDaytonaState portal, Falcon Self-Service, Faculty Center, Attendance College Credit.
+Each semester, the Records Office provides a memo including instructions and deadlines for attendance verification to the Vice President of Academic Affairs/College Provost and Department Chairs, who then forward it to all faculty via email.
+Faculty are required to monitor attendance during the specified time periods and update the attendance information via the Faculty Center ⇒ Attendance College Credit on the MyDaytonaState portal.

 Roster 1 and Roster 2 attendance verification is required.
 Attendance throughout the rest of the term is the instructor's option for undergraduate programs.
 However, for Adult Education and clock hour programs, faculty are required to verify daily attendance.
-This verification may be accomplished via the Faculty Center on the MyDaytonaState portal, Falcon Self-Service, Faculty Center, Daily Attendance.
+This verification may be accomplished via the Faculty Center ⇒ Daily Attendance on the MyDaytonaState portal.